gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine raced down Slip Street twenty strides in front of her pursuer.
 She paid no attention to the frightened looks on the faces of the people she hurtled by.
 "What just happened?" they asked one another.
-The ground had shaken---had there been an avalanche?
+The ground had shaken—had there been an avalanche?
 But then why hadn't there been any noise?
 No one had noticed yet that the sun lay fifteen degrees away from where it had been.
 No one had realized that for the first time since the Pilots fell, the flying